-One year is the maximum time allowed to a student for improving grades after completion of b.
-Describe when this procedure is evaluated and whether the results of this evaluation are used to improve the process
+One year is the maximum time allowed to a student for improving grades after completion of coursework.
+The maximum time allowed to complete the graduate program is 5 years.

 Without completing all degree requirements, including, clearance of financial dues, completing the required courses, internship and passing of the comprehensive exam, a student will NOT be allowed to continue.
 Completion of prerequisites is a necessary condition to advance to higher degree programs.